The essential Pashto and Swati dishes every traveler should taste, with real restaurant recommendations in Mingora, Kalam and Bahrain.

 Where to eat trout in Kalam?+

-Walnut Heights, Heaven Breeze, Hotel Honeymoon and most river-view restaurants in Kalam Bazaar serve good trout.
+Most river-view restaurants in Kalam Bazaar serve fresh trout.

 Best chapli kebab in Mingora?+

 Several long-running kebab houses on Jehanzeb College Road and Saidu Sharif Road are the local favorites.
-Ask hotel staff for the latest pick.
+Ask your hotel staff which spot is best right now.

 Is Swat food too spicy for kids?+

 No, most Swati food is moderately spiced.
-You can always ask for "kam mirch" — less spice.
+You can always ask for less spice ("kam mirch").
 Naan, rice, plain karahi and trout work well for children.

 Are vegetarian options easy to find in Swat?+

 Vegetarian options exist but are limited.
 Try daal, vegetable karahi, saag, palak paneer, kabuli rice without meat, and salads.
-Most restaurants accommodate on request.
+Most restaurants can adjust dishes if you ask.

 Best place to buy Swati dry fruits?+

 Mingora has long-running dry fruit markets where walnuts, dried apricots, pine nuts and almonds are sold at honest prices.
-Always taste a sample before buying in bulk.
+Always taste a sample before you buy in bulk.